 Top Tools and Software

 Any professional requires tools and software to make work easier.
-Listed here are the top 5 tools for a Business Analyst to use.
+Listed here are the top five tools used by business analysts.

 - Customizable document generation

-- Test Case Automation and User Story generation
+- Test care automation and user story generation

 Adobe Acrobat X

 Adobe Acrobat X allows you to change content or images without formatting a PDF file.
 It enables you to edit PDF documents.
-This software can be used to create, secure, and distribute PDF files.
-PDF documents for CD/DVD applications can be optimized and printed.
-It helps Business Analysts create reports or project artifacts to enhance productivity.
+This software can be used to create, secure, and distribute PDF files, and to optimize and print PDF documents for CD/DVD applications.
+Adobe Acrobat X helps business analysts to create reports or project artifacts to enhance productivity.

 - Auto-adjustment of PDF documents while editing